Meixian1/Mod3FanaticTea/README.md

+A note for my instructor only: for this project, please exclude the components that were not used: ImageUploader, ProductDisplayCards, ProductPlaceholder, DisplayImages, StripeAPI.
+Thank You!

 # Mod3FanaticTea

 - Introduction: FanaticTea is intended to serve as an E-Commerce website focusing on the tea brand: Fanatic Tea.
 Tea lovers can shop for high-quality natural tea ingredients and customize/personalize their own tea products and assortments tailoring to their healty life-style.